tigrkoshka/2023-MIPT-PL-Concepts/karma/include/executor/README.md

 > **Note**
 >
-> Though recommended, this preset does not provide the default values for
+> Though recommended, the configuration produced by this preset is not
-> the configuration settings, because the [docs](../../docs/Karma.pdf) specify
+> the default one, because the [docs](../../docs/Karma.pdf) specify that
-> that the default values should indicate no blocks at all.
+> the default configuration should indicate no blocks at all.

 #### AccessConfig